Analysis: Iran protests show danger of economic woes

 In Syria, President Bashar Assad appeared to be on the ropes until Iran fully entered the conflict.
 He held onto his presidency with Quds force generals leading foreign fighters from Afghanistan and Pakistan, as well Iranian-supported Hezbollah guerrillas from Lebanon.

-In Yemen, the U.S. and other Western powers accused Tehran of supplying Shiite rebels with ballistic missile technology.
+In Yemen, the United States and other Western powers accused Tehran of supplying Shiite rebels with ballistic missile technology.

 Protesters denounced the money going to support these groups rather than helping people in Iran.